dchou/diversified_leverage_with_threshold/README.md

 # Modifying the Parameters

-The strategy parameters can be modified by editing the "parameters" section of the code, usually near the top of the file just under the class defeinition.
+The strategy parameters can be modified by editing the "parameters" section of the `main.py` file, usually near the top of the file just under the `class` definition.
 It is a python dictionary that looks like this:

 ```python
 parameters = {